msbence/hackintosh-DellLatitude5400/README.md

 ---
 ~~**NOTE: I've got a real MacBook so this repository should not be considered up to date anymore.
 However, I keep my Latitude 5400 as well, with macOS installed, so if there is something really broken, let me know and I'll try my best.**~~

 **2nd NOTE: That MacBook Pro was more unstable than my Hackintosh...
-But it was time to upgrade, so I got myself a Latitude 7430.
+But it was time to upgrade, so I got myself a Latitude 7430 (expect an EFI for this too :D).
 And I problably sell my 5400, so this might be the very last commit I do.
 Thank you all!**

 ---